 On the subject of TPBR’s music, Thomson says: “The fact that most of the songs are about death, lost love, living in a constant state of crippling paranoid fear and/or coping with the daily grind of everyday life is irrelevant.
 Encouraging people to sing loudly and out of tune about the absurdity of general existence seems to instill a sense of comfort and emotional unity…I think.“

 The Penny Black Remedy continue to keep a busy schedule.
-They will be releasing their third album in Summer 2017.
-The album was produced by Morrissey’s co-songwriter/guitarist/musical director, and Polecats and Adam Ant guitarist, Boz Boorer.
-The album will be preceded by a single and an accompanying video, after which they will be showcasing the new material on tours of the UK and Europe until the end of the year.
+They will be releasing their third album in November 2017.
+The album is produced by Morrissey’s co-songwriter/guitarist/musical director, and Polecats and Adam Ant guitarist, Boz Boorer.
+The first single to be taken from the album “I’d Murder To Have You Back” is out now.
+The single includes the non-album b-side “Gymnauseum” and will soon be accompanied by a video.
+TPBR will be showcasing the new material on tours of the UK and Europe from Autumn 2017 into Spring 2018.